aumpierre-unb/Psychrometrics.jl/README.md

 **Examples:**

-Compute the the adiabatic saturation temperature and the adiabatic saturation humidity given the specific enthalpy is 82.4 kJ/kg of dry air and plot a graphical representation of the answer in a schematic psychrometric chart.
+Compute the adiabatic saturation temperature given the specific enthalpy is 82.4 kJ/kg of dry air and plot a graphical representation of the answer in a schematic psychrometric chart.

 ```julia
 adiabSat(